CycloneDX/cdxgen/README.md

 ## Plugins

 cdxgen could be extended with external binary plugins to support more SBoM use cases.
-These are now maintained [separately](https://github.com/appthreat/cdxgen-plugins-bin) and optional.
+These are now installed as an optional dependency.

 ```
 sudo npm install -g @appthreat/cdxgen-plugins-bin